NeloferArj/HikingTrailReviewApp/README.md

 ## Acknowledgments

-- The Yelp clone app is inspired by the original [Yelp](https://www.yelp.com/) platform.
+- This app is inspired by the original [Yelp](https://www.yelp.com/) platform.
 - The Express, Node.js, MongoDB stack provides a robust and efficient framework for building full-stack JavaScript applications.